Documentation

 This solution generates:

-Each generated method returns a UniConstraintStream over the collection item type.
-The stream starts with the default true filter and a source-aware extractor, so it can be used directly as a constraint source or as the right-hand collection in a keyed cross-join.
+Each generated method returns a source-aware collection extractor over the collection item type.
+Pass that extractor to ConstraintFactory::for_each(...) to start a UniConstraintStream.
+The stream starts with the default true filter and source ownership metadata, so it can be used directly as a constraint source or as the right-hand collection in a keyed cross-join.

 Use these methods as the first operation in a stream: